 We are not a locked facility, and don’t keep clients against their will.
 The only way to require someone to get treatment is through a legal process called a commitment.
-However, if you know someone who needs help, but is resisting, feel free to contact our admissions staff about other options such as an intervention.
-We provide education and referrals on the intervention process, and can work with families and professionals to help clients see the benefits of treatment.
+However, if you know someone who needs help, but is resisting, feel free to contact our admissions staff about other options.

 The cost of getting treatment varies greatly depending on the type of care that is needed.
 Health insurance often includes coverage for chemical dependency treatment, which can help reduce costs.
 Minnesota residents may also apply for financial help through their local county, commonly called Rule 25 assistance.
 This must be done before entering treatment, as the county will help you determine your eligibility, and then will help place you in an appropriate program.

 Success can be defined many different ways, but the reality is that drug treatment outcomes depend mostly on the clients themselves.
 Treatment provides safety and stability, teaches relapse prevention skills and builds sober networks.
 But using the tools provided is always an individual choice.
 By helping people build the skills and motivation to recover, we can give them every hope for a new beginning.